kavinm21/employee-data-platform/README.md

 /api/insertone | Inserts an employee record
 /api/delete    | Deletes the employee record

-branch-aws has been deployed into vercel.
+Deploy has been deployed into vercel.
 Fetchone and fetchall functionalities are currently active and the rest are under development